jdholtz/i3-restore/README.md

 ### Restoring Programs In Assigned Workspaces
 Some programs that take a few seconds to start (such as Discord) might not restore on the correct workspace.
-To mitigate this issue, simply use the [assign][6] function in i3 and add it to your i3 configuration file.
+To mitigate this issue, simply use the [assign][assign workspace] function in i3 and add it to your i3 configuration file.

 ## Limitations
 Due to i3-restore relying partially on program load times and i3 swallowing, there are some limitations to how it restores your process.